naivete5656/MDMLM/README.md

 ## Data Preparation

+CVPR 2019 Contest on Mitosis Detection in Phase Contrast Microscopy Image Sequences Prease follow the guideline.
 Please download data and annotation from follows web site and unzip all files and put on this folder. https://www.iti-tju.org/mitosisdetection/download/

 ## How to use
 1. Candidate path image extraction based on the brightness